MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ---
 title: "FAQ for Partial Records"
-description: Aswers some of the most typical questions about the partial records capability in Business Central ms.author: jswymer ms.custom: na ms.date: 08/06/2020
+description: Answers some of the most typical questions about the partial records capability in Business Central ms.author: jswymer ms.custom: na ms.date: 08/06/2020